Home

 Wireless Torque Sensors

-Wireless torque sensors are doing the seemingly impossible, forcing a complete turnaround in the way we can now get power to, and a torque signal from a sensor attached to a rapidly rotating shaft.
+Wireless torque sensors are doing the seemingly impossible, forcing a complete turnaround in the way we can now get power to, and torque information from a sensor attached to a rapidly rotating shaft.

 Using wires is OK, but only if the shaft has to turn through one circle and then back again… not if it has to turn continuously... the wires would feel the strain after the first couple of rotations!